ganesh292/Optimized-Traffic-Camera-Placement/README.md

 The idea is for the police to be able to minimize the number of cameras they need to install, and still be as effective as possible with their monitoring.

-For this assignment, you need to: a)Take as input a series of commands that describe streets. b)Use that input to construct a particular kind of undirected graph.
+For this assignment, you need to: i)Take as input a series of commands that describe streets. ii)Use that input to construct a particular kind of undirected graph.

 To Describe the the Project briefly it is Divided into 4 Assignments and a Analysis Report.

 a) Assignment1 Deals with gathering GPS Coordinate Input of the Streets and Calculating the Intersections (Using Vertices and Edges Concept of an Undirected Graph)
    (Python)